 - Tea Huts: Pop in for a brew in one of the historical tea huts at High Beech

-- Spot the Asian Muntjac: The cute Muntjac is a small Asian deer that was originally introduced by the 11th Duke of Bedford that escaped and spread to Epping Forest.
+- Asian Muntjac: The cute Muntjac is a small Asian deer that was originally introduced by the 11th Duke of Bedford that escaped and spread to Epping Forest.

 - Angling: You can fish in 25 ponds and lakes in the forest as long as you stick to the fishing rules and have a rod license

-- Royal Gunpowder Mills – special events like mad lab includes rocket making and launching
+- Royal Gunpowder Mills – organising special family events like “mad lab” which includes rocket making and launching

 - Epping Ongar Railway – a heritage railway operated by volunteers